Every athlete faces battles, whether those are mental or physical.

 Huff is projected to be back on the mound this spring and on track for his collegiate career at Nebraska.

-Junior athlete Barry Fries has struggled with nonstop injuries.
-Initially, Fries battled an avulsion fracture in his hip that took him out of track his sophomore year, but more recently he got a Bennett fracture in his right thumb that required surgery, and kept him out of football for two weeks.
+Junior Barry Fries has struggled with nonstop injuries.
+Initially, Fries battled an avulsion fracture in his hip that took him out of track his sophomore year, but more recently he got a Bennett fracture in his right thumb that required surgery and kept him out of football for two weeks.

 “I am right handed so doing my art project with my left is frustrating,” Fries said.